vaporyjs/ethereumjs-vm/README.md

 #### `vm.stateManager.generateGenesis(genesisData, cb)`
 Generate the genesis state.
-- `genesisData` - an `Object` whose keys are addresses and values are `string`s representing initial allocation of ether.
+- `genesisData` - an `Object` whose keys are addresses and values are `string`s representing initial allocation of vapor.
 - `cb` - The callback

 ```javascript